ianmelendez95/swift-parsers/README.md

 ### Combinatory Parsing

-Combinatory parsing is simply an extension of the age old process of tackling meaningful challenges - solving smaller problems (creating small localized parsers) and combining them to solve larger ones (combining these parsers to handle more complex structures).
+Combinatory Parsing is simply an extension of the age old process of tackling meaningful challenges - solving smaller problems (creating small localized parsers) and combining them to solve larger ones (combining these parsers to handle more complex structures).